tuankha1994/ServiceStack/README.md

 # ServiceStack
-Demo Repository and Unit of Work partten with ServiceStack-OrmLite
+Demo Combine Repository and UnitOfWork pattern with ServiceStack-OrmLite